UnofficialSamHub/MeadowLand/README.md

 ## [View Fonts And Sprites Here](rp/index/INDEX.md)

 ## What can I add to Meadow Land?
-"Resource Packs" for now, AKA modifying the "FormContent" folder.
+"Resource Packs" for now, AKA modifying the "FormContent" folder or you can add sprites using the NatureSheet xnb file!

 No decompiling and making actual mods for now please!

 ## Want to chat with the staff?!